 How we do it

-ADUK acts as the umbrella body for its members and candidates, bringing them together to collaborate to advance its charitable aims by;
+We act as an umbrella body for our members and candidates and work with them to advance our charitable aims by;

-Assistance Dogs UK is a registered charity: Registered charity no: 1119538
+Assistance Dogs UK is a registered charity – number 1119538

 ADUK does not claim to represent all assistance dog charities or owners.
 Not all assistance dogs In the UK will have been trained by an ADUK member.